cisagov/prescup-web/prescup20/FAQ.md

 <div class="card" id="q0">
     <strong> 0.
 What does "Cumulative Time" mean on the leaderboard?</strong>

     The <strong>Cumulative Time</strong> column is only used for tiebreaking purposes.
 When a challenge is started, a timer tracks how long it takes to solve that challenge.
 The sum time of all successfully solved challenges is posted to the leaderboard under Cumulative Time.
 Again, this is for tiebreaking purposes only.
 </div>

 <div class="card" id="q1">
     <strong> 1.
 I’m a government contractor and I want to participate.
 Am I eligible?</strong>

-No. Government contractors cannot participate in the inaugural President's Cup.
+No. Government contractors cannot participate in the President's Cup.
 </div>

 <div class="card" id="q2">
     <strong> 2.
 Will I need any special software or applications to participate in the President’s Cup?</strong>
 No. All that is needed for the first two qualification rounds is a modern web browser and your registered account.
-Supported browsers are: Chrome, Firefox, and Edge.
+Supported browsers are: Chrome, Firefox and Edge or later.
 </div>

 <div class="card" id="q3">